“Atlas go wake your sister up, she needs to go to school,”

 It finally came into view and I squinted at it.
 It was pretty big.

-Something dropped out of the bottom and it took a second for my brain to process what it was seeing.
+Something dropped out of the bottom and it took a second for my brain to process what I was seeing.

 my heart dropped.

 “Kind of weird to go skydiving over a city huh?”
 Gabby asked.
-“Uh oh, I don’t think his parachute is opening.”
+She raised her eyebrows and grimaced.
+“Uh oh.
+I don’t think his parachute is opening.”

-I pressed a few buttons on my car as the whistling began.
+I pressed a few buttons on my car and took over the controls.

 “Holy shit.
 Holy shit.
 Holy shit.”
 I repeated as I took over my cars driving.

-I looked onto oncoming traffic before turning in the opposite direction of the plane.
+I looked at the oncoming traffic before turning in the opposite direction of the plane.
 Some cars honked at me, but I kept accelerating.

 “Bomb,” I yelled, swerving to avoid another car.

-She looked back out the window and her face turned deathly pale.
+She looked back out the window and her face turned deathly pale as she realized that wasn't a parachuter.

 I floored it.